-3. Scope of application
+4. Scope of application

-3.1 Companies concerned
+4.1 Companies concerned

-Companies certified against the GTP Code (version 1.3A) and EFISC-GTP code 4.0 (scope G and F), carrying out the following activities must apply the provisions laid down in this addendum to the currently applicable version of the GTP (or EFISC-GTP code 4.0, scope G and F):
+Operators certified against the EFISC-GTP code 4.0, scope D, F and G, carrying out the following activities must apply the provisions laid down in this addendum to the currently applicable version of the EFISC-GTP code 4.0, scope D, G and F:

-Trading and Collection of maize originating from countries listed in Annex 2 and the maize co-products derived thereof;
+Processing, trading and Collection of maize originating from countries listed in Annex 2 and 3 and the maize co-products derived thereof.

-3.2 Products concerned
+4.2 Products concerned